 Christmas Caroling Ministry Tour, Inc. does exactly what the name says it does!
-We learn up to 27 rich traditional Christmas hymns, songs and carols that reflect on the birth of Jesus Christ without excuse.
+We learn up to 27 rich traditional Christmas hymns, songs and carols that reflect on the birth of Jesus Christ.
 There are a couple of songs that may not be considered one of the traditional carols, but yet with a few minor tweaks, the focus is put back onto Christ.
 We do get written permission from various artists prior to taking a couple of lyrical liberties.
 The Board of Directors has the exclusive and final say as to which songs CCMT will sing to the community as well as when and where we sing those songs.

 (Solo parts, duets and trios are assigned in almost all songs; however, EVERYTHING can also be sung as a group instead.)

 1) Angels We Have Heard on High

 6) Feliz Navidad